muratk5n/thirdwave/en/index.md

 ---

-"We're halfway to a tipping point that would trigger 6 feet of sea level rise from melting of the Greenland Ice Sheet"
+CNBC: "We're halfway to a tipping point that would trigger 6 feet of sea level rise from melting of the Greenland Ice Sheet"

 ---